huggingface/accelerate/docs/source/usage_guides/gradient_accumulation.md

 ```

-Results on a single device:
+Results on a single device - gradient accumulation steps set to 1 and batch_size set to 8:
 ```
 initial model weight is tensor([-0.0075,  0.5364])
 initial model clone weight is tensor([-0.0075,  0.5364])